ruby-mutiny/metamorpher/README.md

 #### Greedy variables

-Sometimes a rewriter needs to be able to match an expression that contains a variable number of subexpressions.
+Sometimes a matchers needs to be able to match an expression that contains a variable number of subexpressions.
 Metamorpher provides greedy variables for this purpose.

-For example:
+For example, suppose that we wish to create a matcher that works for an expression, `add`, that can have 1 or more children.
+The following matcher achieves this, by using a greedy variable (`args`).

 ```ruby
 class MultiAddMatcher